smart-edge-open/edgeservices/README.md

 - network access proxy – if used – has been set up correctly and proxy config files from `./exmples/proxy` subfolder were copied to the correct locations on local disk
 - firewall allows outgoing TCP ports 21,80,443 (or proxy ports if proxy is used) and UDP 53
 - operating system software is up to date (run yum update before running any of below scripts)
-- root account is required (each script requires root permissions)
+- root account is required (each script mentioned below must be run as root user)
-- server terminal console access or remote ssh access is needed (only on of them)
+- server terminal console access or remote ssh access is needed (only one of them)

 >  NOTE: If SELinux is enabled, it will be disabled temporarily for the time of running script, but also permanently set to disabled (permissive mode) after the first server reboot.